dzzh/RIBs-wiki/iOS-Tutorial-4.md

 </array>
 ```

-We'll add a new protocol called `UrlHandler` in the `AppDelegate.swift` file:
+To handle the custom URL sent to the app by the system, we need to make some adjustments to the app delegate.

+We start with adding a new protocol called `UrlHandler` to `AppDelegate.swift`.
+This protocol will later be implemented by a concrete class that will contain app-specific URL handling logic.

 ```swift
 protocol UrlHandler: class {